Infrastructure

 “If we are lucky we might have as much oil as South Sudan.
 Any extra that we don’t use in the country we’re going to put in the same pipeline as the Sudanese oil and export it through the port of Lamu,” said Mr Murungi.

 The minister further said that Kenya will build a second refinery in Isiolo to process at least 100,000 barrels per day and refine crude oil from Turkana.
-A pipeline will be built to link the Isiolo refinery to Nakuru for distribution of products to western Kenya, while another pipeline will be built to supply products in Nairobi.
+A pipeline will be built to link the Isiolo refinery to Nakuru for the distribution of products to western Kenya, while another pipeline will be built to supply products in Nairobi.